Cocktails

 - What food goes well with a Tipperary?

-- Tipperary pairs well with Rich Food, BBQ, Charcuterie.
+- Tipperary pairs well with BBQ, Steak, Grilled Meat.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Tipperary?

 - The Tipperary has an ABV of approximately 37.2%.
 That's approximately 2.17 US standard drinks.
-A standard serving contains 243 calories, 6.7g sugar, 9.3g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 243 kcal, 6.7g sugar, 9.3g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Tipperary typically served?